JKBustillo/UNScraper/README.md

     npm start

 ## Outputs
-The program's outputs are .txt files created in the "outputs" folder in root directory.
-Every file contain info in the following structure:
+The program's outputs are .txt files created in the "outputs" folder in the root directory.
+Every file contains info in the following structure:

 > "Department name", "Subject", "Professor", "NRC"

-Every .txt file contains a different department with every subject and its respective professor and NRC.
+Every .txt file contains a different department with every subject with its respective professor and NRC.

+**Important: You have to create a folder called "outputs" in the root directory.
+Otherwise, it's going to fail the .txt file creation.**

 ## Check List